betidestudio/EIKDocs-Raw/Getting Started/Configuration.md

 ![](/static/Screenshot_12.png)

 Now, go to [Epic Games DevPortal](https://dev.epicgames.com/portal/en-US/) and create a new product or use existing product.
+Fill out the values in your project settings with the ones you got from eos dev portal.

+### Leave lobby button

+For the leave lobby button in social overlay to work you need to specify a level name that the player should open.
+If you leave bland it will open your default game level.

 ### DefaultEngine.ini